zhiningh/zhiningh.github.io/docs/README.md

 ### `3rd place winner` HackED Beta Hackathon 2019 🔥

 ?> ResCoding Game is the winning project from over 20 teams.
-It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and with ease to use UI.?> ResCoding Game is the winning project from over 20 teams.
+It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and ease to use UI.?> ResCoding Game is the winning project from over 20 teams.
 It is designed to educate young children, especially girls, on coding logic with fun stages, cute graphics, and with easy to use UI.

 🔗 [devpost.com/software/rescoding](https://www.devpost.com/software/rescoding)